SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2018-09-30-building-an-rpg-with-unity-2018-a-review.markdown

 ## Building an RPG with Unity 2018 – Second Edition

-RPG systems and games are very near and dear to my heart (having wrote a book on it myself for game dev), understanding the key mechanics for what makes a great RPG game is critical.&nbsp; Taking that knowledge and crafting it in to a working game can be a trial, with many pitfalls and traps.&nbsp; Titles like this are key to unravelling the sometimes complex logic of RPG systems to aid any developer to craft their dream.
+RPG systems and games are very near and dear to my heart (having wrote a book on it myself for game dev), understanding the key mechanics for what makes a great RPG game is critical.
+Taking that knowledge and crafting it in to a working game can be a trial, with many pitfalls and traps.
+Titles like this are key to unravelling the sometimes complex logic of RPG systems to aid any developer to craft their dream.

 * * *

 [![clip_image002](/Images/wordpress/2018/09/clip_image002_thumb.jpg "clip\_image002")](/Images/wordpress/2018/09/clip_image002.jpg)

-You need a firm grip on RPG mechanics to truly understand what makes a great RPG game, in some cases, the theory is all you really need.&nbsp; There are always options in development, paths to take and books like “Building an RPG with Unity 2018” aim to offer cone such solution to begin building.&nbsp; Make no mistake, no single book (even my own) is going to get you 100% of the way there, all we can do is guide you down a path and show you the tools you need to begin designing and eventually building.
+You need a firm grip on RPG mechanics to truly understand what makes a great RPG game, in some cases, the theory is all you really need.
+There are always options in development, paths to take and books like “Building an RPG with Unity 2018” aim to offer cone such solution to begin building.
+Make no mistake, no single book (even my own) is going to get you 100% of the way there, all we can do is guide you down a path and show you the tools you need to begin designing and eventually building.

 So, let’s break down what this book has to offer.